k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

-4. The LU_PARAMS' population flow runs the **fnEnrichmentLuParams** function.
-This function executes the LU's SQL queries in the **LuParams**, creates the `<LU>_params` table in the TDM DB if needed, and populates the `<LU>_params` table in the TDM DB.
-Each parameter's column holds a JSON file that contains the values of the parameter.
-Each parameter can hold several values that are separated by a comma.
+4. The LU_PARAMS population flow runs the **fnEnrichmentLuParams** function.
+This function executes the LU's SQL queries defined in the **LuParams** MTable, creates the `<LU>_params` table in the TDM DB if it does not already exist, and populates it with data.
+Each parameter column stores the parameter’s values in JSON format.
+A parameter may contain multiple values, in which case they are separated by a comma.
 For example:

    - Line number = {"(722) 404-4222","+1 (372) 682-2450,"+1 (799) 979-1233","883-486-7523","1394031132"}